Wonka Xploder

 The Wonka Xploder was a chocolate bar launched by Nestlé in the United States in 2000, and in the UK in 1999.
 In Australia, it was released under the "KaBoom" name.

-Described as "tongue crackling candy", the bar's ingredients included milk chocolate and popping candy.
+Described as "tongue crackling candy" or "exploding chocolate", the bar's ingredients included milk chocolate and popping candy.

+The bar was likely inspired by a similar "exploding candy" gag from Willy Wonka and the Chocolate Factory.

 The bar was discontinued in 2005, but was re-released as "Tinglerz" in 2008.